 Now, a bit about my personal experience with registering Cas in South Dakota and the 3% excise tax, as promised in Part 1.

 South Carolina is unique in that it doesn’t charge any sales tax at all on trailers, instead it charges a property tax which is based on the listed value of the trailer ($1,100 for my 1999 Casita) instead of the actual purchase price ($8,995, a big difference).
 South Dakota’s sales tax is 3% based on the purchase price, so I had to cough up a good deal of money.
 I had researched all of this ahead of time though and knew to expect it.
 This was why all the registration fees for me ended up being so high.
-At least I won’t have to keep paying them year after year like I did the property tax in South Dakota.
+At least I won’t have to keep paying them year after year like I did the property tax in South Carolina.

 They were also going to charge me a late fee for not paying the required sales tax within 30 days of purchasing it too (I bought Cas in March, and it was now September) which would have cost me an extra $100, not fun.
 I was prepared for this as well though and explained how the rule in South Carolina was different and had brought my property tax sales receipt from South Carolina to prove that I had paid their version of the tax a mere four days after buying it, well within the limit.
 I didn’t have to pay the excise tax on the truck at all since I had already paid at least 3% for that in South Carolina.